CSER 2021 Spring, hosted by Carleton University and the University of Ottawa

 Ottawa is (as you all know) the capital of Canada.
 Carleton University is a short taxi-ride from the airport, and is on the O-Train Line 2, providing quick access to downtown hotels.
 There are also many hotels near the airport.

 Registration is online at this Google Forms CSER Sprng 2021 registration link.
+It will only be active until about 8 a.m. on May 14th, since the organizers will be preparing to start the meeting and will not be able to respond to new registrations after that time.
 You will be asked to provide your name, email address, position, and university or company.
 Registered attendees will be sent a Zoom link to attend the meeting.
 Please register by May 13th at noon to guarantee a spot.
 Feel free to invite colleagues, but ask them to register here; please don't send them the Zoom link you would have been given.